cryptax/androidre/README.md

 - SSH_PORT is the port number the container will listen on for SSH connections.
 As the standard SSH port (22) is often already used, you may want to use another port here.
 - VNC_PORT is the port number the container will listen on for VNC connections.

+**Note**: if you have `docker-compose`, you can use (or tune) `docker-compose up -d` to launch the container.

 For other options in `docker run`, [please go to docker's documentation](https://docs.docker.com/engine/reference/run/).
 For example, you may want to mount a given directory of your network and make it accessible to the container using `-v` option.

 Typically, I run (but you may have to modify to suit your own needs):
 ```